All vehicle insurance

 It starts with well-organized family meetings that bring together all farm stakeholders.

 “Hold family meetings to discuss issues that are important to the family and the business.
-Each meeting should have an agenda that is distributed in advance so that each participant has a chance to prepare for the meeting," Patton said.
+Each meeting should have an agenda that is distributed in advance so that each participant has a chance to prepare for the meeting," Hamilton said.
 "Everyone should come prepared.
 Be willing to listen while sharing information openly.”

 2. Establish clear leadership